General Hunting Regulations

 - All tree stands or ground blinds used on wildlife management areas must be clearly, permanently and legibly marked with the owner’s name and address.
 The marking must be placed in a manner that enables it to be read conveniently and easily.

 - Tree stands and ground blinds that do not conform to this regulation are prohibited and may be confiscated and/or destroyed by the department.
 Building, erecting, maintaining, using or occupying a non-conforming tree stand or ground blind is prohibited.
-Construction of any tree strand or ground blind does not confer exclusive use of its location to the person who built it.
+Construction of any tree stand or ground blind does not confer exclusive use of its location to the person who built it.
 Any person may use that location for purposes consistent with this rule.